 Not half bad for a few pounds of the black stuff!
 And all made from garden or agricultural wastes.

-I've spent quite a bit of time learning how to make biochar to add to my own veggie patches and for me it serves a multitude of purposes.
+I've spent quite a bit of time learning how to make charcoal to add to my own veggie patches and for me it serves a multitude of purposes.
 I can get rid of bulky garden wastes that are not suitable for burning in my wood stove, it improves the soil and does a little bit to offset my personal carbon footprint.

 If you have time, space and stuff to burn it is well worth a shot!